Making films without breaking the bank

 Who Am I:

-My name’s Kire Paputts and I’m an award-winning Canadian producer/director whose films center around outsider culture.
+My name’s Kire Paputts and I’m an award-winning Canadian producer/director.
+Working in both narrative and documentary, I’ve produced 7 features films, 2 TV series, and 3 short films.
+My films center around outsider culture.
 People and characters on the fringes whose voices are often silenced or overlooked.
-Working in the narrative and documentary worlds, he has produced content for both film and television.
-His latest narrative feature film The Last Porno Show (2019), had its world premiere at the Toronto International Film Festival in 2019.
+My latest narrative feature film The Last Porno Show(2019), had its world premiere at the Toronto International Film Festival in 2019.
 My debut feature The Rainbow Kid (2015) premiered at TIFF 2015 and was released by A71 Entertainment.
-I have made five micro-budget feature films and documentaries.
 My films have screened at festivals worldwide including SXSW, Sitges, Torino, Beijing, Vancouver International Film Festival, and The Edinburgh International Film Festival.
 My television credits include Gerrard St East and Chillin’ with Dylan, two documentary series for Bell Media.
 I co-produced Michael Pierro’s debut feature film Self Driver (2024), which took home Best Feature at the Fantaspoa Film Festival and Best First Feature at Fantasia Film Festival.
 I’m currently in post-production with my latest feature, Junkie Run, slated to be released in 2025.

 My company Made By Other People was started in 2014 and is a boutique film production company that strives to create high-quality and bold entertainment no matter the scope of project or size of budget.